losizm/scamper/README.md

 ### Building Responses

-An `HttpResponse` can be created using one of its factory methods, or you can start with a `ResponseStatus`.
+An `HttpResponse` can be created using a factory method defined in the companion object, or you can start building from a `ResponseStatus`.

 ```scala
 import scala.language.implicitConversions